 Fractional irradiation with a pico laser is said to aim to improve the firmness of the skin, tighten pores, and improve fine wrinkles and acne scars.

-The laser beam converges (aggregates) at each dot of the picofractional irradiation.
+The laser light converges (aggregates) at each dot of the picofractional irradiation.
 Therefore, compared to treatments other than fractional irradiation, shock waves that are many times stronger act on the dermis layer and damage the capillaries in the dermis layer, which may cause petechiae .
 However, it is said that it will recover in a few days because it does not damage the epidermis layer, and it is said that downtime can be spent by covering it with a medical concealer.
 In addition, make-up is possible from the day.

 If you are worried about the pain of laser irradiation, cream-type anesthesia can relieve the pain.

 Toning is a treatment method that promotes epidermal turnover by eliminating melanin granules in the cells of the epidermis layer (keratinocytes) without stimulating the cells that produce melanin (melanocytes).